Gastrointestinal physiology: Peristalsis

 Peristalsis is one of the patterns that occur during and shortly after a meal.
 The contractions occur in wave patterns traveling down short lengths of the GI tract from one section to the next.
 The contractions occur directly behind the bolus of food that is in the system, forcing it toward the anus into the next relaxed section of smooth muscle.
 This relaxed section then contracts, generating smooth forward movement of the bolus at between 2–25 cm per second.
 This contraction pattern depends upon hormones, paracrine signals, and the autonomic nervous system for proper regulation.

 Segmentation

-Segmentation also occurs during and shortly after a meal within short lengths in segmented or random patterns along the intestine.
+Segmentation contractions also occur during and shortly after a meal within short lengths in segmented or random patterns along the intestine.
 This process is carried out by the longitudinal muscles relaxing while circular muscles contract at alternating sections thereby mixing the food.
 This mixing allows food and digestive enzymes to maintain a uniform composition, as well as to ensure contact with the epithelium for proper absorption.

 Secretion

 Every day, seven liters of fluid are secreted by the digestive system.
 This fluid is composed of four primary components: ions, digestive enzymes, mucus, and bile.
-About half of these fluids are secreted by the salivary glands, pancreas, and liver, which compose the accessory organs and glands of the digestive system.
+About half of these fluids are secreted by the salivary glands, pancreas, and liver, which compose the accessory digestive organs of the digestive system.
 The rest of the fluid is secreted by the GI epithelial cells.